donutsalad/mqtt-node/README.md

  - You will likely need to `sudo` to write into the ../main directory if you code in a dev container
  - The parser doesn't strip extended spaces, only tabs - thusly src must be tab indented
  - I haven't checked it on windows/macOS machines, but it should work since I used Path.Combine, YMMV

+## Hash Subproject
+I'll add the full information later!
+TL;DR same as above, but for precomputing hashes used in string switching and fast comparisons.